kvyb/Segmentation-of-web-UI-elements-with-Detectron2/README.md

 # Readme

+## Overview

+This is a custom implementation of Detectron2 Fast-RCNN, which can find elements - buttons, titles, different input fields and much more - in any web design prototype or web UI image.

+The implementation comes with a client, which can be used locally, to quickly and easily upload images for inference and get visualised results.
+The client creates directories and manages images, runs shell scripts and helps to visualise output data.
+It also serves as a proof-of-concept implementation of complex machine learning technologies in a user-friendly and highly accessible format to all users.

+# Installation

 ## Install Cuda and cuDNN

 Below is the setup process.
 Assuming you have Ubuntu 20.04 installed with an Nvidia GPU available.